cdmaza/credit_card_information_pipeline/README.md

 # Credit Card information pipeline

-Simple pipeline that descard the credit card information from kaggle.
+Simple pipeline implementation that extract the credit card information from kaggle.
 The dataset been contain in the data warehouse will be used to analyze for report and prediction purposes

 ---